 Restricted Cash and Investments 2017 2016 Commentary \$'000 \$'000 External restrictions 210,576 187,892 Externally restricted cash and investments are Internal restrictions 85,016 72,248 restricted in their use by externally imposed requirements.
-Externally restricted balances include Unrestricted 10,240 9,599 unexpended specific loans, developer contributions and Cash and investments 305,832 269,739 domestic waste management charges.
+Externally restricted balances Unrestricted 10,240 9,599 include unexpended specific loans, developer Cash and investments 305,832 269,739 contributions and domestic waste management charges.
 External restrictions for water and sewer have increased by \$22 million.
 Balances are Internally restricted due to Council policy or decisions for forward plans including works program.
-Additional funds have been allocated to the asset management reserve - infrastructure and community facilities during the year.
-Unrestricted balances provide liquidity for day-to-day operations.
+Additional funds have been allocated to the asset management reserves - Infrastructure and Community facilities during the year.
+Unrestricted balances provide liquidity for day-to- day operations.
 This balance has remained relatively steady.